Download OpenAPI specification:Download

 aivis Response Analysis is one of the engines of the aivis Technology Platform by Vernaio.

-aivis Response Analysis provides insights into underlying causes and informs about how to accomplish the user defined goal with clear and actionable instructions discovered from the input data.
+aivis Response Analysis provides insights into underlying causes and informs about how to accomplish user-defined goals with clear and actionable instructions discovered from the input data.

 It provides breakdowns of the input data with respect to a goal, i.e., a key performance indicator (KPI), such that users can learn not only the cause-and-effect but also ways to achieve/optimize the KPI.